Azumaya loci of skein algebras: Preliminary results on Kauffman-bracket skein algebras

 \subsection{Kauffman-bracket skein algebras}

-\begin{definition} Let $\Sigma$ be a compact oriented surface, $k$ be a (unital, associative) commutative ring and $A\in k^{\times}$ an invertible element.
-The \textit{Kauffman-bracket skein algebra} $\skein(\Sigma)$ is the quotient of the $k$ module freely generated by embedded framed links $L\subset \Sigma\times (0,1)$ by the ideal generated by elements $L-L'$, for $L,L'$ two isotopic links, and by the following skein relations:
+\begin{definition} Let $M$ be a compact oriented $3$-manifold, $k$ be a (unital, associative) commutative ring and $A\in k^{\times}$ an invertible element.
+The \textit{Kauffman-bracket skein module} $\mathcal{S}_A(M)$ is the quotient of the $k$-module freely generated by embedded framed links $L\subset M$ by the ideal generated by elements $L-L'$, for $L,L'$ two isotopic links, and by the following skein relations: